Linear Regression in R

 Sorry, this workshop is full, and registration has closed.

-Refund Policy: Your registration fee is fully refundable up to 72 hours in advance minus a $15 administration fee.
+Refund Policy: Your registration fee is fully refundable up to 72 hours in advance.
 Because enrollment is limited, no refunds will be granted after the program begins.